 Gandhi's character is fully explained as a man of nonviolence.
 Through his patience, he is able to drive the British out of the subcontinent.
 And the stubborn nature of Jinnah and his commitment towards Pakistan is portrayed.

-Antonio Salieri believes that Mozart's music is divine.
+Antonio Salieri believes that Wolfgang Amadeus Mozart's music is divine and miraculous.
 He wishes he was himself as good a musician as Mozart so that he can praise the Lord through composing.
-But he can't understand why God favored Mozart, such a vulgar creature, to be his instrument.
+He began his career as a devout man who believes his success and talent as a composer are God's rewards for his piety.
+He's also content as the respected, financially well-off, court composer of Austrian Emperor Joseph II.
+But he's shocked to learn that Mozart is such a vulgar creature, and can't understand why God favored Mozart to be his instrument.
 Salieri's envy has made him an enemy of God whose greatness was evident in Mozart.
-He is set to take revenge.
+He is ready to take revenge against God and Mozart for his own musical mediocrity.
 Written by

 111 of 168 people found this review helpful.

 Was this review helpful to you?